 Mumps is caused by the mumps virus, which belongs to a family of viruses known as 'paramyxoviruses'.
 It's spread by close contact or by coughing and sneezing.
 Paramyxoviruses are a common source of infection, particularly in children.

-When you get mumps, the virus moves from your respiratory tract (your nose, mouth and throat) into your parotid glands, where it begins to reproduce.
+When you get mumps, the virus moves from your respiratory tract (your nose, mouth and throat) into your parotid glands (the glands that produce saliva), where it begins to reproduce.
 This causes inflammation and swelling of the glands.

 Please see your doctor if symptoms persist or you are concerned.